Training frequency — how often to train a muscle

 | 1x / week | Advanced (with specialization) | "Bro Split" (Chest, Back, Legs, etc.) | Long recovery, mental focus | Suboptimal MPS, fatigue at end of session |

-- Increasing frequency without reducing per-session volume: The biggest mistake is simply repeating your heavy Monday chest workout again on Thursday.
-This doubles your weekly volume and almost guarantees overtraining, not growth.
+- Increasing frequency without reducing workout volume: The biggest mistake is simply repeating your heavy chest workout from Monday on Thursday.
+This doubles your weekly volume and almost certainly leads to overtraining, not growth.

 - The "more is always better" mindset: Moving from 2x to 3x per week doesn't always bring additional benefits, especially if the volume is already high.
-There's a point of diminishing returns where extra frequency hinders recovery.
+There's a point of diminishing returns after which additional frequency hinders recovery.

-- Ignoring small muscle groups: The principles apply to biceps, triceps, and shoulders too.
-Often, these muscles get enough stimulation (2x) indirectly in splits like Upper/Lower and don't require much additional direct work.
+- Ignoring small muscle groups: The principles also apply to biceps, triceps, and shoulders.
+Often, these muscles receive sufficient stimulation (2x) indirectly in splits like Upper/Lower and don't require much additional direct work.

-- Confusing "gym days" with muscle frequency: Training 6 days a week on a "bro split" still means 1x frequency for each muscle group.
+- Confusing "days in the gym" with muscle frequency: Training 6 days a week on a "bro split" still means a frequency of 1x for each muscle group.
 Effectiveness comes from how often you stimulate the *same muscle*.

 Is it bad to train a muscle only once a week?

 It's not necessarily "bad," but for most people, it's suboptimal for muscle growth.
-It can be effective for maintenance or for very advanced athletes who apply extremely high volume and intensity in that single session, needing a full week to recover.
+It can be effective for maintenance or for very advanced athletes who apply high volume and intensity in that one session, needing a full week to recover.

-Should I train with the same volume and intensity in every workout for a given muscle group?
+Should I train with the same volume and intensity for every workout of a given muscle group?

 Is frequency more important than total weekly volume?

 No. Total weekly volume is the primary driver of hypertrophy.
-Frequency is a tool to organize that volume more effectively throughout the week.
-10 sets split into two workouts of 5 are more effective than 10 sets in one workout, but 16 sets split into two of 8 are better than both.
+Frequency is a tool for more effectively organizing that volume throughout the week.
+10 sets, split into two workouts of 5, are more effective than 10 sets in one workout, but 16 sets, split into two of 8, are better than both.

 See more in the fitness guides of Sport Zona Academy.

-- How Much Should We Train a Muscle Per Week to Maximize Muscle Hypertrophy?
+- How Many Times Per Week Should a Muscle Be Trained to Maximize Muscle Hypertrophy?
 A Systematic Review and Meta-Analysis of Studies Investigating the Effects of Resistance Training Frequency (Schoenfeld BJ, et al., 2016)

-- Effect of Resistance Training Frequency on Measures of Muscle Hypertrophy: A Systematic Review and Meta-Analysis (Grgic J, et al., 2018)
+- The effect of resistance training frequency on measures of muscle hypertrophy: A systematic review and meta-analysis (Grgic J, et al., 2018)

 - Review of adaptations to resistance training on target muscle protein synthesis and their relevance for hypertrophy (Damas F, et al., 2015)

 In my work with athletes, I notice that those with higher training frequency for a given muscle group often achieve better and faster results.
-However, it's important to balance frequency with adequate recovery and overall volume to avoid overload, especially for advanced trainees.
+However, it is important to balance frequency with adequate recovery and overall volume to avoid overtraining, especially for advanced trainees.

 See more in the fitness guides of Sport Zona Academy.